 Leveraging social recruiting has opened up the possibilities of expanding engagement with passive talent and allowing employees to become an essential part of the mix.
-Social media plays a significant role in hiring as is believed by 32% of the major world-best-in-class companies who are more likely to engage candidates via social media (source).
-A large number of candidates are also found looking out for jobs using social media, and therefore it is highly estimated that in 2019 social hiring will definitely see a boom across the recruitment industry.
+Social media plays a significant role in hiring as is believed by 32% of the major world-best-in-class companies who are more likely to engage candidates via social media (source) as per the recruitment trends of 2020.
+A large number of candidates are also found looking out for jobs using social media, and therefore it is highly estimated that in 2020 social hiring will definitely see a boom across the recruitment industry.

 In one of our episodes of the ‘Dialogue with Darwin’ interview series, we went on a conversation with Mr. Kunjal Kamdar, Senior HR specialist from Tieto India to understand more about social hiring and employee branding.
 Check what's his take on social hiring.